Meet the editors of The Old Farmer’s Almanac publications and Web sites!

 In her role as Editor, Janice oversees the development of the annual publication, working closely with writers and other editors to develop new and interesting feature content.
-She also has a hand in the preparation and production of the seasonal All-Seasons Garden Guide, The Old Farmer's Almanac for Kids, and the Almanac's line of calendars.
+She also has a hand in the preparation and production of the seasonal All-Seasons Garden Guide, The Old Farmer’s Almanac for Kids, and the Almanac’s line of calendars and cookbooks.

 Raised in Norwood, Massachusetts, Janice earned a degree in English from Fitchburg State and also holds a master’s in mass communication from Emerson College.

-Janice divides her time between the Almanac's offices in Dublin, New Hampshire, during the week and southern Massachusetts on weekends.
-She enjoys cooking and bicycling in her spare time, of which she has little in spring, summer, and early autumn: Janice tends a plot and a half at the local community garden.
+Prior to joining the Almanac staff, Janice traveled around the world and has visited many countries on other trips.
+These days, she divides her time between the Almanac’s offices in Dublin, New Hampshire, during the week and southern Massachusetts on weekends.
+She enjoys cooking and bicycling in her spare time, of which she has little in spring, summer, and early autumn: Janice tends a plot at the local community garden.